Liam-Lee-66/SD160-Techinical-Writing-Skills---Final-Project-Portofolio/README.md

 	- To know more about myself.
 Or for them to decide if I can be a useful asset to them.

 ## Website Instructions:
-A link should be attatched to my submittion.
-The website link should be hosted from my GitHub account.
+The link to the website itself should be attatched to my submittion.
+Another link should be the link to my Github repository.
+The website should be hosted from my GitHub account.
 Apparently I was not able to make a dropdown menu for the Articles.
 You will be needing to press either the **back** button on the browser, or press the **Articles** tab to select the other article.
 Sorry about that.